 (h)-(w) [Reserved]

-(x) Commodities, software, and technology subject to the EAR (see § 120.42 of this subchapter) used in or with defense articles controlled in this category.
+(x) Commodities, software, and technology subject to the EAR used in or with defense articles controlled in this category.

 Note to paragraph (x):

 Use of this paragraph is limited to license applications for defense articles controlled in this category where the purchase documentation includes commodities, software, or technology subject to the EAR (see § 123.1(b) of this subchapter).